Michael Caputo: Work for Donald Trump

-Activities from 2016–2020
+Activities from 2016 to 2020

 After Trump's election, Caputo maintained contacts with associates in the Trump administration.
 After news reports of Donald Trump's disclosure of classified information to Russia in May 2017, Caputo told the Associated Press that leaks from within the Trump Administration were caused by "a coordinated, silent coup."
-Caputo told USA Today that he attributed the leaks to disaffected members of the Stop Trump movement, whom he called "anti-Trump zealots."
+Caputo told USA Today that he attributed the leaks to disaffected members of the Stop Trump movement, whom he called "anti-Trump zealots".

 In 2019 and 2020, Caputo posted numerous sexually crude and sexist tweets directed at women.

 In early 2020, Caputo posted multiple offensive and racist tweets about Chinese people; he deleted almost all of his past tweets before assuming a position at HHS.

 In early 2020 during President Trump's impeachment, Caputo wrote a book called The Ukraine Hoax: How Decades of Corruption in the Former Soviet Republic Led to Trump's Phony Impeachment.
 He also produced and hosted a documentary by the same name which was aired on the pro-Trump television channel One America News.